 10.3 Summary determination by Proctors

-Unless the alleged breach is very serious, the Proctors can offer the student concerned the option of having the matter dealt with by them rather than by the SDP, which limits the possible outcomes a fine (or compensation) of up to £300, or a written warning about future conduct, or requiring the student to attend a programme of education, or requiring the student to enter a temporary or permanent restriction on contact with a named individual or individuals, or banning a student from specified University premises or facilities for a defined period.
-It is normally a much shorter process, and resolved much more quickly.
-There are now additional outcomes in updated Statute XI e.g. education, noncontact orders and banning student from premises including college etc.
+Unless the alleged breach is very serious, the Proctors can offer the student concerned the option of having the matter dealt with by them, rather than by the SDP, which limits the possible outcomes.
+Such outcomes may include: a fine and/or compensation of up to £300, a written warning about future conduct, requiring the student to attend a programme of education, requiring the student to enter a temporary or permanent restriction on contact with a named individual or individuals, banning a student from specified University/college premises or facilities for a defined period or on such terms as the Proctors think fit.

-- The student will be formally notified what regulations are thought to have been breached, and will be sent a notice confirming how the matter will be considered
+- The student will be formally notified what statute, regulation and clause(s) they are considered to have breached, and will be sent a notice confirming how the matter will be considered

-- The Proctors will present the evidence and the student has the right to make a response to the allegations or may admit the breach(es) and present evidence to explain the behaviour
+- The Proctors will present the evidence and the student has the right to make a response to the allegations or may admit the breach(es) and present evidence to explain their behaviour

 - Either the Proctors or the student may provide witness evidence.